Why to backup files in Windows 10?

 Way 1: Backup files in Windows 10 via a handy freeware

-AOMEI Backupper Standard, the best free backup software, offers you full backup solutions: System Backup, Disk Backup, Partition Backup, File Backup and File Sync.
-You can backup files in Windows 10 with the last two features.
-The difference between them is that File Backup creates an image file for the backed up files while File Sync copies those files to another place directly.
+AOMEI Backupper Standard, the best free backup software, offers you full backup solutions: System Backup, Disk Backup, Partition Backup, and File Backup.
+You can also backup files in Windows 10 with the Sync feature.
+The difference between File Backup and Sync is that File Backup creates an image file for the backed up files while Sync copies those files to another place directly.

-You are also allowed to set the backup/sync task to run automatically using the Schedule feature.
+You are allowed to set the backup/sync task to run automatically using the Schedule feature.
 All Windows PC operating systems like Windows 10/8.1/8/7/Vista/XP are supported.
 Follow the guidance below to perform automatic file backup in Windows 10 via AOMEI Backupper.
-Take File Backup as an example:

 Step 1.
 Download, install and launch AOMEI Backupper.
 Click “Backup” and select “File Backup”.